-- should not restrict or limit the imagination and creativity of the design teams. - 3.14.
-There were three broad configurations that building could be organised which provides different balance of car parking spaces provision and open space potential. - Option 1 Parking and landscape buffer separating the proposed building and the houses on parcel 13. - Option 2 Green/open space separating the proposed building and house on parcel 13 with parking to the front. - Option 3 Car free option at ground (could include solution of half basement for car parking - subject to water table/costs) - 3.15.
+- 3.14.
+There were three broad configurations that building couldbe organised which provides different balance of car parking spaces provision and open space potential. - Option 1 Parking and landscape buffer separating theproposed building and the houses on parcel 13. - Option 2 Green/open space separating the proposed building and house on parcel 13 with parking to the front. - Option 3 Car free option at ground (could include solution of half basement for car parking - subject towater table/costs)

+Please note that following engagement with the Cambridgeshire County Council and Greater Cambridge Shared Planning, the options have been amended and attached as an addendum to the document with comments from Planning and Highways.

+3.15.
 Options 1 and 2 the site could be capable of providing a building footprint of approximately 800sq.m. which provides a balance of car parking, buffer to the residential dwellings to the north and an element of open space.
 Here more weight is given to the building component and hence the building footprint should be treated as a maximum figure.
-Any reduction in its footprint would be able to provide more open space or car parking on site based on individual faith group needs.
-The assumption here is that the scheme can justify the level of parking based on the good accessibility of the site. - 3.16.
-Option 3 is based on a car free area at ground level, but could explore a part basement car parking solution, if this is feasible/practical (in terms of not hitting the water table and reduce the risk of flooding) and viable in terms of costs.
+Any reduction in its footprint would be able to provide moreopen space or car parking on site based on individual faith group needs.
+The assumption here is that the scheme can justify the level of parking based on the good accessibility of the site.

+- 3.16.
+Option 3 is based on a car free area at ground level, but could explore a part basement car parking solution, if this isfeasible/practical (in terms of not hitting the water table andreduce the risk of flooding) and viable in terms of costs.
 Option 3 could have a building with a slightly bigger footprint (still constrained by the distance from the residential units in parcel H13) but has been kept at 800sq.m. so that the site can benefit from the car free communal space and graceful setting a landmark building should provide.
 The assumption here is that the scheme can justify no parking on site based on its good accessibility.
-Alternatively, a part basement solution can be policy compliant if feasible and viable.
+Alternatively, a part basement solution can be policy compliant if feasible and viable. - 3.17.

-- 3.17.
 Early engagement with faith/volunteer groups have indicated that they would like to see some amount of parking on site. - 3.18.
-Due to the constraints of the size site and its context, the site isn't suited for a building of regional significance.
-The detailed description, benefits and assumptions are listed below.
+Due to the constraints of the size site and its context, thesite isn't suited for a building of regional significance.
+Thedetailed description, benefits and assumptions are listedbelow.

+Option 1

-Option 1 Parking and landscape buffer separation to parcel H13.
+Parking and landscape buffer separation to parcel H13.

 - 3.19.
 This option provides 800sq.m. of building footprint, 15 parking spaces and a 300sq.m. of open space.
-The parking area and a landscape buffer separates the building from the residential edge.
-The faith building is located 18m away from the residential units - 3.20.
+The parkingarea and a landscape buffer separates the building from the residential edge.
+The faith building is located 18m away from the residential units. - 3.20.
 Here the parking area is used as a means to locate the faith building away from residential uses with the building gaining prominence along the street.
 The assumption here is that the scheme can justify the level of parking based on the good accessibility of the site.
 The site should provide the required minimum cycle parking standard based on policy TI/3: Parking provision of the SCDC local plan (1 space per 15sq.m.)